The Creative Season You Need Right Now (And How to Know)

 “We live in a culture that treats creativity like a faucet—something that should turn on and off at will, producing consistent output regardless of circumstances.”

-Picture this: You sit down with your journal, determined to finally make progress on that project you've been thinking about for months.
+Imagine sitting down with your journal, determined to finally make progress on that project you've been thinking about for months.
 But instead of feeling energised, you feel... heavy.
 Resistant.
 Like you're trying to push a boulder uphill.

 Why Timing Matters in Creativity

-We live in a culture that treats creativity like a faucet—something that should turn on and off at will, producing consistent output regardless of circumstances.
+We live in a culture that treats creativity like a tap—something that should turn on and off at will, producing consistent output regardless of circumstances.
 But creativity is more like a garden, moving through natural cycles of planting, growing, harvesting, and rest.

 Signs You're in Creative Spring